jp9516/etterby/_services/experimentation-forecasting-applied-ml.md

 position: 5
 tagline: "Practical models and test programmes tied directly to commercial metrics."
 summary: "Frame the decision, design robust experiments or models, and keep them accountable in production."
-description: "From fraud detection to revenue forecasting, every build is anchored in a decade of founder-led decision science delivery."
+description: "From fraud detection to revenue forecasting, every build is anchored in a decade of founder led decision science delivery."
 focus:
   - Experimentation
   - Forecasting